-Architect: Huitt-Zollars Contractor: CMOST Percent Complete: 100% Est. Cost: \$4,200,000 Completion: January 2021

-The former Human Resources building at the corner of Rolfe Christopher Drive and Jim Gilligan Way was demolished to make way for the new campus Welcome Center.
-The Welcome Center is intended to be the first stop on campus for prospective students, family members, alumni, and other visitors.
-Along with providing information about the campus, LU history, academic programs, athletics and student activities, the Center will be the starting point for campus tours and housing tours.
+Architect: Huitt-Zollars Est. Cost: \$4,200,000 Contractor: CMOST Completion: January 2021 and student activities, the Center will be the starting point for campus tours and housing tours.
 The Grand Opening was held on March 25.
 The Center is occupied and receiving guests.
 Most of the punchlist items have been completed but a few remain incomplete, primarily due to delays in material production.
 The TDLR accessibility inspection has occurred, and all cited items have been corrected.
 Final testing & balancing of the HVAC system is complete.
 Final LEED certification is in process.
 The project remains in close-out until all issues are resolved.